 - Curriculum vitae or resume.

-- All undergraduate and graduate transcripts to date including current semester registration; unofficial or photocopies permitted.
+- All undergraduate and graduate transcripts to date including current semester registration (photocopies permitted)

-- GRE, GMAT, LSAT or MCAT scores, as applicable; unofficial or photocopies permitted.
+- GRE, GMAT, LSAT or MCAT scores, as applicable (photocopies permitted)

 - A "Statement of Purpose" of up to three pages, double-spaced which considers the relationship between the applicant's graduate level study and intended personal and/or professional career goals.
 Each statement must begin with a 10-15 line abstract (included in the page limit) that explains in layman's terms their degree program, with emphasis to its eventual intellectual impact on his/her respective field of study.

 - At least two (2) Letters of Recommendation from previous professors with whom the applicant has taken classes and/or has worked closely with.

 - Financial Aid Summary or Award letter from the applicant's school (e.g., Graduate School, MSB, Law Center, etc.).